Contact graphs of boxes with unidirectional contacts: Planar graphs

 \begin{corollary} Every bipartite planar graph belongs to 3-CBU. \end{corollary} The following lemma tells us that this property does not generalize, in a strong sense, to triangle-free planar graphs.

 \begin{lemma}~ There exists a girth 4 planar graph that is not CBU. \end{lemma}

 \begin{proof} Let us consider the graph $G_1$ represented in Figure \ref{fig:PlanarNonCBU}.
 One can show that this graph does not admit any valid CBU orientation where in the $C_4$ induced by $a,b,c$ and $d$, $a$ is a source and $d$ is a sink (nor the converse).
-Let us assume that there exist an CBU orientation such that $a$ is a source and $d$ is a sink.
-By fixing the orientation of edges $a,b$ and $a,c$ from $a$ to $b$ and from $a$ to $c$ respectively.
-It forces to orient the edges $b,e$ from $b$ to $e$ and the edge $c,f$ from $c$ to $f$.
-The edge $e,f$ is oriented in any direction, \emph{w.l.o.g.} let us say from $e$ to $f$.
-But in that case, in the $C_5$ induced by $b,e,f,c$ and $d$ it contains two sources and two sinks which is not a valid CBU orientation.
+Let us assume that there exists a CBU orientation such that $a$ is a source and $d$ is a sink.
+By fixing the orientation of edges $ab$ and $ac$ from $a$ to $b$ and from $a$ to $c$ respectively, and by Claim~\ref{cl:45-cycles}, the edges $be$ and $cf$ have to be oriented from $b$ to $e$ and from $c$ to $f$.
+The edge $ef$ is oriented in any direction, \emph{w.l.o.g.} let us say from $e$ to $f$.
+But in that case, in the $C_5$ induced by $b,e,f,c$ and $d$ contains two sources and two sinks, which is not a valid CBU orientation (By Claim~\ref{cl:45-cycles}).

 By adding a path of length $3$ between $a$ and $d$, we obtain the graph $G_2$.
 From the previous observation, we can conclude the same property for vertices $b$ and $c$.
-Hence, in the valid orientation of $G_2$ $a$ and $d$ are sources and $b$ and $c$ are sinks (or the converse).
+Hence, in the valid orientation of $G_2$, $a$ and $d$ are sources and $b$ and $c$ are sinks (or the converse).
 Let us now consider the graph $G_3$ obtained by gluing two copies of $G_2$ in a special manner (see Figure \ref{fig:PlanarNonCBU}).
 Let us remark that the graph obtained is planar.
-Let us consider, \emph{w.l.o.g.}, that $a$ and $d$ are sources and $b$ and $c$ are sinks in the $C_4$ induced by $a,b,c$ and $d$.
-From the fact that a $C_5$, in a valid orientation, only admit one source and one sink.
-We can deduce that for the $C_5$ induced by the vertices $a,c,d,k$ and $j$ the $c$ has to be a sink from the already fixed orientation.
-Hence, it forces the edge $a,j$ to be directed from $j$ to $a$ and the edge $d,k$ from $k$ to $d$ (the edge $k,j$ can be oriented in any direction), since the length of a path from a source to a sink in an orientation is exactly $2$ for one path and $3$ for the other.
+Let us consider, \emph{w.l.o.g.}, that $a$ and $d$ are sources and $b$ and $c$ are sinks in the $C_4$ induced by $a,b,c,$ and $d$.
+Recall that a valid orientation of a $C_5$ contains exactly one source and one sink.
+Thus, in the $C_5$ induced by the vertices $a,c,d,k,$ and $j$, the vertex $c$ has to be a sink from the already fixed orientation.
+Hence, it forces the edge $aj$ to be oriented from $j$ to $a$ and the edge $dk$ from $k$ to $d$ (the edge $k,j$ can be oriented in any direction), since the length of a path from a source to a sink in an orientation is exactly $2$ for one path and $3$ for the other.

-Then in the partial orientation obtained, we can conclude that in the $C_4$ induced by $a,c,i$ and $j$.
-The vertex $c$ will be a sink and vertex $j$ will be a source.
-However, as mentioned in the beginning of this proof, this orientation will not lead to valid orientation, since $j$ and $c$ plays the same role as $a$ and $d$ in $G_1$.
-Hence, $G_3$ does admit a valid CBU orientation. \end{proof}
+Then in the partial orientation obtained, we can conclude that in the $C_4$ induced by $a,c,i,$ and $j$, the vertex $c$ will be a sink and vertex $j$ will be a source.
+However, as mentioned in the beginning of this proof, this orientation will not lead to valid orientation, since $j$ and $c$ play the same role as $a$ and $d$ in $G_1$.
+Hence, $G_3$ does not admit a valid CBU orientation. \end{proof}

 \begin{remark} The graph $G_3$ used in the proof of Lemma \ref{lem-planar-not-CBU} is actually a cover graph.
 In Figure \ref{fig:PlanarNonCBU}, the bottom picture depicts its Hasse diagram. \end{remark}